-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, Xbox One, Nintendo Switch

 Dark Souls is the multiplatform spiritual successor to Demon’s Souls.
 When FromSoftware couldn’t make a Demon’s Souls 2 without Sony, the company decided to create the Dark Souls series instead.
 The first game is Demon’s Souls 2 in all but name.
 More than that, Dark Souls took the original game and refined it into an RPG masterpiece.
 The remastered Dark Souls is now available on Xbox One/PS4 and new-gen consoles on its own or as part of the Dark Souls Trilogy collection.
 The collection is a great way for players to get into this series for the first time.
-While the second game doesn’t quite live up to the standard of the first set, it’s worth it even if only to play the first and third games.
+While the second game doesn’t quite live up to the first, it’s worth giving a try.
 Dark Souls 3 is arguably the best Souls game there is and must play for any Souls fan.

 #15 Assassin’s Creed Series